lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/bulkfluids/sheared.rst

 **Exercise 1 : Extract more data from the simulation**

+..  container:: justify

     Perform an equilibrium simulation, and extract both density profiles and diffusion coefficients in all 3 directions of space.

     Hint: in general, data extraction can ne done either (1) using the internal LAMMPS commands (e.g. variable/compute
     + fix ave/time), or (2) using a post-processing analysis
     tool (e.g. Python).

 **Exercise 2 : Poiseuille flow**

+..  container:: justify

     Instead of inducing shearing using the walls, induce a flow of the liquid in the direction tangential to the walls, and extract the the velocity profile.

     Advice: the forcing must be chosen with care.
 If too large, the system will be strongly out-of-equilibrium.
 If too small, no net velocity will be measured because of the thermal noise.

     Question: Is the velocity profile you obtain consistent with Poiseuille's predictions?